epuce/web-bootcamp/W01L02 - Docker setup & Git.md

 1. Download docker - [link](https://www.docker.com/products/docker-desktop)
     * For older operating systems, docker toolbox - [link](https://github.com/docker/toolbox/releases)

-2. Create a map that will hold the docker setup, something like "web_bootcamp_env" (try not to use spaces and separate words with _)
+2. Create a folder that will hold the docker setup, something like "web_bootcamp_env" (try not to use spaces and separate words with _)
     * Create an other folder under the one you just created now, something like "src"

 3. Create a file in the first folder you created named "Docker", copy the content from the [link](https://raw.githubusercontent.com/epuce/web-bootcamp/improvements/local-env-setup/Dockerfile)
     * Replace "COPY ./src /var/www/html" the ./src part with the name of the second folder you created under the first one (where this files are, like "./myFolderName")

-4. Create a file next to the first one named "docker-compose.yml", copy the content from [link](https://raw.githubusercontent.com/epuce/web-bootcamp/improvements/local-env-setup/docker-compose.yml)
+4. Create a file next to the first one named `docker-compose.yml`, copy the content from [link](https://raw.githubusercontent.com/epuce/web-bootcamp/improvements/local-env-setup/docker-compose.yml)
-    * replace the line under "volumes:" with "-/full/path/to/the/secondFolder", like "- C:\edmunds\Public\Public\web_bootcamp_dev:/var/www/html/"
+    * replace the line under `volumes:` with `-/full/path/to/the/secondFolder`, like `- C:\edmunds\Public\web_bootcamp_dev:/var/www/html/`

 5. Start the docker application by clicking on the icon of the program, if everything is ok then continue, if not, we are doomed :D (no, not for real)